Art intervention: Contesting the rules redefines art

-Duchamp, 1917
+Duchamp, 1917 and influences

 A seminal example of this approach took place in 1917 when Marcel Duchamp submitted a urinal (laid on its back, signed by him "R.Mutt 1917", and titled Fountain) to the Society of Independent Artists exhibition.
 The Society had proclaimed their open-mindedness by stating they would accept all work submitted, only anticipating that conventional media (paintings) would be.
 Duchamp was a member of the Society's board, and interpreted the regulations at face-value.
 His entry was immediately rejected as "not being art", and he resigned from the board shortly after.
 The original Fountain was lost.
 Fifty years later, Duchamp commissioned reproductions, which were then highly sought by museums.

 In 1961, fellow Dadaist, Hans Richter, wrote to Duchamp: